Complaints

 Tongue Tie Solutions

-We take all feedback seriously and aim to resolve any concerns promptly, respectfully, and confidentially.
+We aim to address concerns promptly, respectfully and confidentially.

 “I’ve been told the tongue-tie wasn’t fully released”

-If you’re unsure about your baby’s healing or think reattachment has occurred, we encourage you to contact us directly.
+Healing can vary between babies.
+If you have concerns about healing, feeding, or possible reattachment, please contact us for reassessment.
 Only a reassessment by the original practitioner (or a similarly trained one) can confirm this accurately.

-However, we do suggest gentle oral exercises to encourage tongue mobility and function as part of the healing process.
-These are included in the aftercare information we provide following the procedure and are designed to be baby-led, gentle, and supportive.
+We may suggest gentle, baby-led oral exercises to support tongue mobility and function.
+These are included in the aftercare information we provide following the procedure.

 “I wasn’t told about risks or benefits”